 The KFC, Pizza Hut, Taco Bell, Lavazza, Little Sheep and Huang Ji Huang brands are collectively referred to as the "brands" or "concepts."
-Throughout this Form 10-K, the terms "brands" and "concepts" are used interchangeably and "restaurants," "stores" and "units" are used interchangeably.
+Throughout this annual report, the terms "brands" and "concepts" are used interchangeably and "restaurants," "stores" and "units" are used interchangeably.